adam-webee/gCMS/README.md

 .\gcms build -c config.json
 ```

-And thats it!
+And that's it!
 Now you have your blog content generated into static files located in blog/output directory.